pyrofolium/netlist-visualizer/README.md

     - Click generate test data to generate a bunch of random users and netlists per users.
 The gui will display All the information related to what was generated.
         - Passwords and usernames are cached and when known you can click the user to login into a sample user
-        - If the cache is blown, passwords are unretrievable and you will see <UNKNOWN> just regenerate the data if this happens.
+      - If the cache is blown, passwords are unretrievable and you will see \<Unknown\> in the password field.
+        In this case just regenerate the data if this happens.
 - The right upper corner of the screen contains the login menu.
 It's intuitive
 - As soon as you login you'll see a collapsible side bar to the left that allows you to select a netlist to view and upload a netlist if you wish as well.